f5devcentral/xcawsedgedemoguide/README.md

 # Wrap-Up

 At this stage, you should have deployed a WooCommerce sample app which is representative of a traditional 3-tier app architecture: backend + database + frontend.
-The F5 Distributed Cloud Services provided easy deployment and secure networking of these app services to realize a distributed app model, spanning across: CE public cloud, Retail Branch (AppStack on a private cloud), an RE.
-Our fictitious retailer BuyTime is set up to use xC AppStack and has a consistent deployment topology for an in-store Kiosk shopping experience.
+F5 Distributed Cloud Services provided **Hybrid Multicloud App Delivery** solution for easy deployment and secure networking of these app services to realize a distributed app model, spanning across: CE public cloud, Retail Branch (App Stack on a private cloud), an RE.
+Our fictitious retailer BuyTime is set up to use Distributed Cloud Services App Stack and has a consistent deployment topology for an in-store Kiosk shopping experience.
 This topology can run in multiple Retail Branches with identical configuration, management, and security policy applied.

-We hope you have a better understanding of the F5 Distributed Cloud platform (xC) capabilities and are now ready to implement them for your own organization.
+We hope you have a better understanding of the F5 Distributed Cloud Platform capabilities and are now ready to implement them for your own organization.
 Should you have any issues or questions, please feel free to raise them via GitHub.
 Thank you!